-The Company's share capital consists of 18,022,495 registered shares with a par value of CHF 0.05 each.
-The shares are listed in Swiss Francs at the SIX Swiss Exchange in Zurich with ISIN CH0048854746 and valor number 4885474.
+The Company's share capital consists of 11,262,522 registered shares with a par value of CHF 0.05 each.
+The shares are listed in Swiss Francs at the SIX Swiss Exchange in Zurich with ISIN CHoo48854746 and valor number 4885474.
 Since 2011 the Company successfully completed a number of share buyback programs.
 These shares were bought back for cancellation at one of the subsequent annual general meetings.
 On 25 September 2017 the Company announced the cancellation of 2,904,511 registered shares and reduction of par value of to CHF 0.05 per share as approved at the 15 May 2017 general meeting of shareholders.
 As of December 2017, the Company held 1,876,234 shares from buyback programs launched in 2016 and 2017.
 On 6 August 2018 the Company announced the cancellation of 8,301,455 registered shares as approved at the 14 May 2018 general meeting of shareholders.
 As of December 2018, the Company held 6,231,357 shares from buyback programs launched in 2017 and 2018.
 The Company does not have conditional and authorised share capital.
-The Company has not issued any participation certificates (Partizipationsscheine), preference shares (Vorzugsaktien) or profit sharing certificates (Genusscheine).
+On 20 August 2019 the Company announced the cancellation of 6,759,973 registered shares as approved at the 14 May 2019 general meeting of shareholders.
+As of December 2019, the Company held 764,336 shares from buyback programs launched in 2018 and 2019.
+The Company has not issued any participation certificates (Partizipationsscheine), preference shares (Vorzugsaktien) or profit sharing certificates (Genussscheine).
 Shares of the subsidiaries are not listed.

 A detailed overview of the capital structure is shown in note 7 of the Company's financial statements.
-Changes in capital within the last two financial years can be seen from the consolidated statements of changes in shareholders' equity on page 21 of the 2018 annual report.
+Changes in the par value and number of registered shares outstanding for the last three years can be seen in the table below: